-ANIMAL SYSTEMS (1 semester = 1 credit) GRADES 9-12 ELECT ANIMAL SYSTEMS (1 semester = 1 credit) GRADES 9-12 ELECTIVE -- ----------------------- ------------------------- ----------------------
+ANIMAL SYSTEMS (1 semester = 1 credit) GRADES 9-12 ELECTIVE ---------------- ------------------------- -----------------------------

 Animal Systems is a semester-long high school course that provides students with a wealth of information on livestock-management practices, animal husbandry, physiological systems, the latest scientific trends, veterinary practice, and innovations in food production.
 Changes in practices, regulations, and legislation for animal welfare continue as new research provides solutions to medical, ethical, and practical concerns.
 The course reviews current topics, such as advancements in technology and research, and defines areas of discussion while maintaining focus on best-management practices.
 A student might use the knowledge gained from the course to further an interest in becoming a chef, researcher, doctor, wildlife-management professional, or any number of applicable careers.